 Journal entries are the foundation of double-entry bookkeeping.
-Each entry has at least two lines — a debit and a credit — that must balance.When to use journal entries
+Each entry has at least two lines - a debit and a credit - that must balance.Documentation Index

 - Depreciation - recording asset depreciation over time